What requirements should cocoa meet to be allowed on the European market?

 - When opting for certification, consider multiple certification schemes.
 For example, investigate the accessibility of certification programmes in your country or region, the credibility and recognition of the available certification programmes, the costs of certification and the type of certification preferred by buyers in your main European target markets.
 For more information about considerations on certification and differences between certification schemes check the ‘Study on the costs, advantages and disadvantages of cocoa certification’.

 Organic-certified products are increasing rapidly in popularity in Europe.
 Organic cocoa is produced and processed through natural techniques such as crops rotation, biological crop protection, green manure and compost.
 On the one hand, implementing organic production and becoming certified can be expensive, especially for small holders, and the return on investment may not be high.
 On the other hand, it could increase yields and improve quality.
+Demand for fine-flavour cocoa with organic certification is rapidly growing in Europe, making this an interesting niche market.

 If you comply with the organic production methods that are laid down in European legislation regarding products from organic production (which are voluntary) and an accredited certifier has approved your growing and processing facilities, you are allowed to place the European Organic Farming logo on your products, as well as the logo of the standard holder (for example, in the United Kingdom the Soil Association and Organic Farmers and Growers and in Germany the BCS Öko-Garantie).
+Demeter is a biodynamic certification label and regarded as the highest grade of organic farming in the world.

 - Check the legislation concerning organic products (Regulation EC 834/2007) for further information on organic production methods.